-The effect of water and sediment quality on platypus numbers has been studied in creeks near Melbourne (Serena and Pettigrove 2005).
-Three factors have been found to be adversely related to platypus population status: (1) nutrient enrichment (especially elevated levels of total phosphorus in water), (2) the amount of suspended solids in surface water after storms, and (3) the concentration of metal contaminants (lead, zinc and cadmium) in bottom sediment.
+The effect of water and sediment quality on platypus numbers has been studied in creeks near Melbourne by Serena and Pettigrove (2005).
+Three factors were found to have a significant negative relationship with platypus occurrence, including (1) nutrient enrichment (especially elevated levels of total phosphorus in water), (2) the amount of suspended solids in surface water after storms, and (3) the concentration of metal contaminants (lead, zinc and cadmium) in bottom sediment.

 Nutrient enrichment